 Amounts in the financial statements are presented in Rupees crore, except for per share data and as otherwise stated.
-Certain amounts that are required to be disclosed and do not appear due to rounding off are detailed in note 23.3.
+Certain amounts do not appear due to rounding off, and are detailed in Note 23.3.
 All exact amounts are stated with the suffix '/-'.
 One crore equals 10 million.

-The previous year figures have been regrouped / reclassified, wherever necessary to conform to the current presentation.
+The previous period figures have been regrouped / reclassified, wherever necessary to conform to the current presentation.